Quick Facts

 - Head southeast on AL-40 toward Hammondville/Valley Head.

-- Turn right onto US-11 for a short ways.
+- Turn right onto US-11 for a short while.

 - Turn left onto AL-117 south and drive for 3 miles through Valley Head.
 You will turn sharply right onto an apparently unnamed road.
 If you end up in Mentone, you’ve gone too far.